adiacla/documentation/content/administration/install/source.rst

          .. tab:: Install with pip

-            As some of the python packages need a compilation step, they require system libraries to be installed.
+            As some of the Python packages need a compilation step, they require system libraries to be installed.

-            On Debian/Ubuntu-based systems, the following command should install these required
+            On Debian/Ubuntu, the following command should install these required libraries:
-            libraries:

             .. code-block:: console

                $ sudo apt install python3-pip libldap2-dev libpq-dev libsasl2-dev

-            Odoo dependencies are listed in the :file:`requirements.txt` file located at the root of the Odoo community directory.
+            Odoo dependencies are listed in the :file:`requirements.txt` file located at the root of the Odoo Community directory.

             .. note::
-               | The python packages in :file:`requirements.txt` are based on their stable/LTS
-                 Debian/Ubuntu corresponding version at the moment of the Odoo release.
-               | E.g., for Odoo 15.0, the `python3-babel` package version is 2.8.0 in Debian
-                 Bullseye and 2.6.0 in Ubuntu Focal.
+               The Python packages in :file:`requirements.txt` are based on their stable/LTS Debian/Ubuntu corresponding version at the moment of the Odoo release.
+For example, for Odoo 15.0, the `python3-babel` package version is 2.8.0 in Debian Bullseye and 2.6.0 in Ubuntu Focal.
 The lowest version is then chosen in the :file:`requirements.txt`.

             .. tip::
-               It can be preferable to not mix python modules packages between different instances of Odoo or with your system.
-You can use virtualenv_ to create isolated Python environments.
+               It can be preferable not to mix Python module packages between different instances of Odoo or with the system.
+However, it is possible to use `virtualenv
+               <https://pypi.org/project/virtualenv/>`_ to create isolated Python environments.

-            Navigate to the path of your Odoo Community installation (:file:`CommunityPath`) and run **pip** on the requirements file to install the requirements for the current user.
+            Navigate to the path of the Odoo Community installation (:file:`CommunityPath`) and run **pip** on the requirements file to install the requirements for the current user.

             .. code-block:: console